 Students study the basics of forensic accounting and examine the roles and expectations of forensic accountants.
 They examine government requirements and study cases of fraud to fully understand the process.

 This course provides students with the opportunity to gain practical, hands-on experience examining actual cases of fraud using common investigative techniques and gaining evidence to prove the way the crime was committed.
 Students examine payroll problems, bribery, accounting issues, insurance fraud and billing schemes.

 Students examine the litigation process for when cases involving forensic accounting go to court.
 They study ways to determine future earnings to determine ways to settle financial disputes.

 Upon completion of an undergraduate certificate in accounting forensics, students could find jobs as bankers, tellers or bookkeepers.
-More advanced positions, such as accounting careers, require at least a bachelor's degree, according to the May 2014 U.S. Bureau of Labor Statistics.
-In 2014, bookkeeping clerks made a median salary of $36,430, bank tellers made $25,760 (www.bls.gov)
+More advanced positions, such as accounting careers, require at least a bachelor's degree, according to the U.S. Bureau of Labor Statistics.
+In May 2015, bookkeeping, accounting, and auditing clerks made a median annual salary of $37,250; bank tellers made a median annual salary of $26,410 (www.bls.gov)

-According to the May 2014 U.S. Bureau of Labor Statistics (www.bls.gov), the median annual salary for accountants and auditors in 2014 was $65,940.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the median annual salary for accountants and auditors was $67,190 in May 2015.
 Those in forensic accounting could earn more or less depending upon their employer, specific responsibilities and training.

 Forensic accounting is a highly interdisciplinary field that combines studies in finance and criminal justice.
 Earning an online certificate in this field enables students to build the skills they need to detect accounting fraud without having to commit to on-campus coursework.